-Because there aren’t strong waves here, it’s a popular spot for families with small children.
+Because there aren’t usually strong waves and it’s right in front of La Valencia and a few other La Jolla Cove hotels, it’s a popular spot for families with small children.
 The sandy area isn’t huge and can get crowded during the summer.
-What’s more, at low tide, you can venture around these La Jolla tide pools and discover all kinds of sea critters.
+Don’t let that stop you from dipping your toes in the water and snapping a few photos.

 - Lifeguards staff the permanent lifeguard tower from about 9 a.m. to sunset daily.

-- Showers and bathrooms are located on the bluffs.
+- Showers and restrooms are located on the bluffs.

-- A few picnic tables are scattered throughout adjacent Ellen Browning Scripps Park as are our coastal green huts.
+- A few picnic tables are scattered throughout adjacent Ellen Browning Scripps Park as are our coastal green huts, the belvederes.

 La Jolla Sea Lions

-Love them or hate them, the La Jolla sea lions are reason alone to visit La Jolla Cove.
-You’ll find them huddled up together and barking on the bluffs, occasionally on the beach, and in the water.
+Love them or hate them (the area can get a little smelly), the sea lions are reason alone to visit La Jolla Cove.
+You’ll find them huddled up together and barking at each other, occasionally on the beach, and in the water.

-The coastal walkway above the cove has entry points to the bluffs or a small wall to hop over for access.
+The coastal walkway above the cove has entry points to the in several spots bluffs or a small wall to hop over for access.
 Getting close to the sea lions is possible but not recommended.
 They are wild animals and need space so please give it to them.

-Bring a zoom lens, and I promise you’ll be able to enjoy their shenanigans from the boardwalk.
-Cute is an understatement and kids love them.
+Bring a zoom lens (I do), and I promise you’ll be able to enjoy their shenanigans from the boardwalk.
+They’re very cute and kids love them.

-If you do walk on the bluffs when the sea lions are in the water or further afield, it’s wise to have an extra pair of shoes in the car in case you or the kids step in one of the brown puddles (it happens and stinks to high heaven).
+If you do walk on the bluffs when the sea lions are in the water or further afield, it’s wise to have an extra pair of shoes and a plastic bag in the car in case you or the kids step in one of the brown puddles that may be sea lion poop mixed with water (it happens and will stink).

 La Jolla Cove Snorkeling and Diving

-The snorkeling here is actually some of the best in California.
-While the water isn’t crystal clear, visibility can range up to 30 feet in the San Diego-La Jolla Underwater Park.
-It allows one to see bright orange Garibaldi (California’s state fish), guitarfish, kelp bass, sea stars, anemones and more.
-And, don’t be surprised if a friendly seal decides to keep you company.
+La Jolla Cove snorkeling is actually some of the best in California.
+While the water isn’t crystal clear like you might see in an ad for visiting Hawaii, visibility can range up to 30 feet in the San Diego-La Jolla Underwater Park.
+Good visibility allows divers and snorkelers to see bright orange Garibaldi (California’s state fish), guitarfish, kelp bass, sea stars, anemones and more.
+And, don’t be surprised if a friendly sea lion decides to keep you company.

-Some companies offer guided La Jolla Cove snorkeling and scuba diving experiences, which I would recommend to get the most out of your time here.
+Some companies offer guided La Jolla Cove snorkeling or diving experiences, which I would recommend to get the most out of your time here.
 Tours include the necessary gear as well.
-Many snorkeling tours depart from La Jolla Shores beach, but these start at La Jolla Cove.
-Try:
+Kayak tours and many snorkeling tours depart from La Jolla Shores Beach, but these start at La Jolla Cove.